‼️ The Power of Language: How the Codes We Use to Think, Speak, and Live Transform Our Minds by Viorica Marian‼️

 What drove me to read this book was pure curiosity.
 I wanted to see how knowing three languages benefits your brain.
 As expected, there are many advantages to multilingualism.

 Being multilingual helps to postpone Alzheimer’s disease at least by 5 years.
-It turned out that using multiple languages gets your brain just right amount of exercise to it needs to keep fit for longer periods of time.
-But this si just the beginning.
+It turned out that using multiple languages gets your brain just the right amount of exercise it needs to keep fit for longer periods of time.
+But this is just the beginning.

 Knowing at least 2 languages is standard, not an exception on our planet.

 What I found interesting is that we tend to associate the time we learn the language with the emotions we were experiencing back then.
-I my case, I have learnt English predominantly in stressful and bigotry environment of not so openminded Britons, who preferred to look for differences rather than for similarities.
-When I learnt German (by that I mean properly) I was able to do that in stable and calm environment of Universität Bayreuth in Bavaria.
+In my case, I have learnt English predominantly in a stressful and bigoted environment of not so openminded Britons, who preferred to look for differences rather than for similarities.
+When I learnt German (by that I mean properly) I was able to do that in the stable and calm environment of Universität Bayreuth in Bavaria.

-Some suggestions also say that we tend to be mor rational when using our non-native language.
-I have heart this idea before, although looking on my own personal experience, I am not sure, if I can entirely agree with it.
-But what I feel when speaking German is the bigger distance.
+Some suggestions also say that we tend to be more rational when using our non-native language.
+I have heart this idea before, although looking on my own personal experience, I am not sure if I can entirely agree with it.
+But what I feel when speaking German is a bigger distance.
 In German, there is less 'I feel’ like in English and more of the passive form.
-In the other words, German is structured in the way, you can distance yourself from rour actions.
-Consequently, you feel less emotional involved when speaking German.
+In other words, German is structured in a way that you can distance yourself from your actions.
+Consequently, you feel less emotionally involved when speaking German.

 To know another language is to live another life.
-People tend to switch their personalities when talking another language and act in alignment of permissible cultural norms.
+People tend to switch their personalities when talking another language and act in alignment with permissible cultural norms.

-Another thing I have observed is that children up to the certain age can say any word without an accent.
-It is only later on when the synapses of their mother thong solidify when a person starts to hear the other language though their primary pattern of their mother thong.
+Another thing I have observed is that children up to a certain age can say any word without an accent.
+It is only later on when the synapses of their mother tongue solidify when a person starts to hear the other language though their primary pattern of their mother tongue.
 This does not apply, if a child was exposed to multiple languages when growing up.
 In that case, the structure of synapses in their brains could be truly bilingual.

-When it comes to bilingually, it often depends, if both languages were encouraged or discouraged when learning them.
-For example, second languages in the USA are not always desired as parents want their children to become 'American' and get rid off the immigrant label.
+When it comes to bilingualism, it often depends if both languages were encouraged or discouraged when learning them.
+For example, second languages in the USA are not always desired as parents want their children to become 'American' and get rid of the immigrant label.

 Finally, language can be learnt at any age.
 The truth is that the accent and the structure will be taken from the primary language, but it does not mean it is impossible.